Kitware/CDash/docs/submissions.md

 ### Remote workers

-CDash support queue workers that run on separate system from the main CDash web service.
-To use this feature, set `REMOTE_WORKERS=true` in the .env file for both the CDash web service and the remote worker(s).`
+CDash supports queue workers that run on a separate system from the main CDash web service.
+To use this feature, set `REMOTE_WORKERS=true` in the .env file for both the CDash web service and the remote worker(s).

 ## Deferred submissions

 CDash automatically detects when its database is unavailable and stores submissions received during this outage.
 When database access is restored, CDash will attempt to parse the submissions that were received during the outage.
-This behavior is controlled by the presence of the file named `DB_WAS_DOWN` was in the storage directory.
+This behavior is controlled by the presence of the file named `DB_WAS_DOWN` in the storage directory.